PraveenA-123/Senti-AM-LSTM/README.md

 - The command-line tool can then be run using `senti-am-lstm`.
 - The models and scalers must be placed inside the `models/` folder.

 This setup ensures that the tool loads models automatically from the `models/` folder, and users only need to specify the input and output files when running the script from the command line.
-Let me know if you need any further adjustments!